 Results from these three assessments indicate that the EC/ECE Programs continued to prepare high-quality early childhood pre-service teachers.
-Despite the fact that the threshold to pass program assessments was raised from C to B-, students overall showed better performance in the Capstone Exam and Student Teacher Evaluation compared with results from the previous 2014-2015 Academic Year.
 The majority of students majoring in Early Childhood and Early Childhood Education were able to accomplish learning outcomes aligned with the NAEYC Standards for Early Childhood Professional Preparation: 1) promote child development and learning, 2) build family and community relationships, 3) use observation, documentation, and assessment to support young children and families, 4) use developmentally effective approaches, 5) use content knowledge to build meaningful curriculum, and 6) become an early childhood professional.